darkarp/chromepass/README.md

 	3. Start the client.exe

-	4. Send the server.exe to your target.
+	4. Send the server.exe to your target (choosing an appopriate name is always important)

 	5. Obtain a password text file in the same location as the client with all the Google Chrome Passwords.